 Sledding and tobogganing are other favorite pastimes in Zermatt.
 If you love the excitement of going down steep trails, then you might want to spend some of your vacations on these runs.
 There are three to choose from, ranging from easy to medium levels.

 The easiest is the Randa run, which is gentle and slow, and located in town – perfect for beginners and families with children.
 The Rotenboden run is slightly longer and more exciting.
 Over the course of ten minutes, you will see the beauty of the Matterhorn as you sled down from Gornergrat.

 The medium-level one is the Täsch run, which you can only access on foot.
 Once you trek up the slope, you’ll be able to speed down 3.6 kilometers of the snow-covered hill for an exhilarating ride.
 This is a great Zermatt winter activity if you want a few thrills.

 Town of Zermatt

 Zermatt is car-free, so you will only see a few taxis and buses, which are electric.
-But not to worry, it is so small that you can easily make your way around on foot—or by bike.
-Stop by the ice rink and people watch, window shop some of the boutiques, and stop for some food or a drink at one of the restaurants.
+But not to worry, it is so small that you can easily make your way around on foot – or by bike.
+Stop by the ice rink, and people watch, window shop some of the boutiques, and stop for some food or a drink at one of the restaurants.

 Paragliding and Heliskiing

 If touring the town wasn’t exciting enough, there is always paragliding in winter.
-Zermatt has plenty to offer to the more adventurous tourists.
+Zermatt has plenty to offer to more adventurous tourists.

-You can experience the Matterhorn in all of its glory with a helicopter fly-around.
+This way, you can experience the Matterhorn in all of its glory with a helicopter fly-around.
 See one of the highest peaks in the Alps from all sides.
 This thrilling winter activity shouldn’t be missed.